What are some alternative words for prohibition?

 Synonyms for prohibition

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term prohibition.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word prohibition.

 Wiktionary